James Tour

 James Mitchell Tour is an American chemist and nanotechnologist.
-He is the T. T. and W. F. Chao Professor of Chemistry and a Professor of Materials Science & Nanoengineering at Rice University in Houston, Texas.
+He is T. T. and W. F. Chao Professor of Chemistry at Rice University, and a joint professor of materials science and nanoengineering.
+He is a proponent and advocate of intelligent design, a pseudoscientific creationist argument for the existence of God, and is a skeptic of origin of life research.

 Education

-Tour received degrees from Syracuse University (BS, 1981), Purdue University (PhD, 1986 under Ei-ichi Negishi) and completed postdoctoral work at the University of Wisconsin–Madison (1986–1987) and Stanford University (1987–1988).
+Tour graduated from Syracuse University with a Bachelor of Science in chemistry in 1981.
+He then earned his Ph.D. in synthetic chemistry and organometallic chemistry from Purdue University in 1986 under Nobel laureate Ei-ichi Negishi.
+After receiving his doctorate, he completed postdoctoral research at the University of Wisconsin–Madison (1986–1987) and Stanford University (1987–1988).